4.18 Ongoing Case Planning

 2. In those circumstances, the case should be staffed with OLS.
 Following the consultation with OLS via a thorough pre-permanency conference if OLS certifies the case for TPR, but the court has denied the goal change to adoption, the SSW should select adoption as the concurrent planning goal.
 10

-4. Consultation may be requested with central office staff as needed in order to resolve permanency barriers/delays in these case situations.
+4. Consultation may be requested with central office staff as needed to resolve permanency barriers/delays in these case situations.

 13. Obtains a judicial determination regarding the appropriateness of the agency’s efforts to finalize the permanency plan; and